kimboslice99/IIS-CGeoIPModule/README.md

  Response options include
  - Close Connection (Politely close the connection without sending a response) *
  - Reset Connection (Hang up rudely without sending a response) *
- _* These options are connection level, HTTP clients will see this as an error_
+ _* These options are connection level, HTTP clients will see this as an error.
+ This is the least expensive type of denial, however_
  - Not Found (404)
  - Forbidden (403)
  - Unauthorized (401)